-The lower level policies should be available to appropriate staff as needed, dependent on their job function and the associated security requirements, and classiﬁed accordingly.
+The lower-level policies should be available to appropriate staff as needed, dependent on their job function and the associated security requirements, and classiﬁed accordingly.

 Information security policies should also be made available to anyone with appropriate authorisation on request, and they should be protected from tampering and unintentional damage.

 When an information security policy is distributed outside the organisation, it should be redacted, with any sensitive information that might have been contained in it removed before such distribution.

-The top-level information security policy does not need to be extensive, but should clearly state senior management’s commitment to information security, be under change and version control, and be signed by the appropriate senior manager.
+The top-level information security policy does not need to be extensive.
+Still, it should clearly state senior management’s commitment to information security, be under change and version control, and be signed by the appropriate senior manager.

-- a comprehensible deﬁnition of information security, its overall scope and objectives;
+- A comprehensible deﬁnition of information security, its overall scope and objectives;

-- the reasons why information security is important to the organisation;
+- The reasons why information security is important to the organisation;

-- a statement of top management’s support for information security;
+- A statement of top management’s support for information security;

-- a summary of the practical framework for risk assessment, risk management and for selecting control objectives and controls;
+- A summary of the practical framework for risk assessment, risk management and for selecting control objectives and controls;

-- a summary of the security policies, principles, standards and compliance requirements;
+- A summary of the security policies, principles, standards and compliance requirements;

-- a deﬁnition of all relevant information security responsibilities (see also 22.214.171.124 below);
+- A deﬁnition of all relevant information security responsibilities (see also 22.214.171.124 below);

-- reference to supporting documentation, e.g. more detailed policies; and
+- Reference to supporting documentation, e.g. more detailed policies; and

-- how non-compliances and exceptions will be handled.
+- How non-compliances and exceptions will be handled.

 The auditor should confirm that the policy is readily accessible to all employees and all relevant external parties, and that it is communicated to all relevant persons, checking that they are aware of its existence and understand its contents.

-The auditor should also confirm that the policy has an owner who is responsible for its maintenance (see also 18.104.22.168), and that it is updated appropriately following any changes affecting the information security requirements of the organisation, such as changes in the original risk assessment.
+The auditor should also confirm that the policy has an owner who is responsible for its maintenance (see also 126.96.36.199) and that it is updated appropriately following any changes affecting the information security requirements of the organisation, such as changes in the original risk assessment.

-Topic-specific policies that underpin the top level policy should be clearly linked to the needs of their target group(s), and cover all topics that are necessary to provide a foundation for other security controls.
+Topic-specific policies that underpin the top-level policy should be clearly linked to the needs of their target group(s), and cover all topics that are necessary to provide a foundation for other security controls.

 ISO 27001 controls – A guide to implementing and auditing is ideal for anyone implementing or auditing an ISO 27001 ISMS (information security management system), covering everything to help you fulﬁl the requirements of the Standard’s Annex A controls.